-It’s easy to eat your colors with this deliciously easy sweet potato hash!
-Its multitude of reds, oranges, and greens signal that you’ll have your vitamins covered in one go, plus it’s topped with an egg to add protein.
-The hash is fast to pull together, perfect during radiation or chemotherapy when quick one dish meals are a boon.
+It’s easy to eat your colors with this easy sweet potato hash!
+Its multitude of reds, oranges, and greens signal that you’ll have your vitamins covered in one go, plus you can top it... with an egg to add protein.
+The hash is fast to pull together, perfect during radiation or chemotherapy when quick one-dish meals are a boon.
 Use frozen or pre-cut kale to save time if you’re tired.
 The results are worth it.
 You’ll find this nutritious hash so good, so tasty, you’ll still be cooking and eating it long after treatment’s a memory.

 To make this a vegetarian dish, instead of turkey bacon in step 3 when the the sweet potatoes, onions, and peppers are soft and caramelized, stir in 1 teaspoon of sweet smoked paprika and cook for a minute before adding the kale.
 Or in Step 1 you can use tempeh bacon strips, only be aware it won’t crisp like bacon.